TUI-NICR/nicr-scene-analysis-datasets/README.md

 The dataset can be used as an iterator (detectron2 usually does this) and can then be mapped with the custom mappers to generate the correct layout of the data.

 ## Changelog

+**Version 0.6.0 (Sep 26, 2023)**
+- SUNRGB-D:
+  - refactor and update instance creation from 3D boxes: annotations for instances, boxes, and (instance) orientations have changed:
+    - ignore semantic stuff classes and void while matching boxes and point clouds
+    - enhanced matching for similar classes (e.g., table <-> desk)
+    - resulting annotations feature a lot of more instances
+    - if you use the new instance annotations, please refer to this version of the dataset as *SUNRGB-D (PanopticNDT version)* and to previous versions with instance information as *SUNRGB-D (EMSANet version)*
+  - **note, version 0.6.0 is NOT compatible with previous versions, you will get deviating results when applying EMSANet or EMSAFormer**
+- Hypersim:
+  - add more notes/comments for blacklisted scenes/camera trajectories
+  - do not use orientations by default (annotations provided by the dataset are not consistent for instances within a semantic class), i.e., return an empty OrientationDict for all samples unless `orientations_use` is enabled
+- `nicr_sa_labeled_pc_viewer`: add `--max-z-value` argument to limit the maximum z-value for the point cloud viewer
+- `nicr_sa_depth_viewer`: add `image_nonzero` mode for scaling depth values
+  (`--mode` argument)
+- MIRA readers:
+  - add instance meta stuff
+  - terminate MIRA in a softer way (do not send SIGKILL, send SIGINT instead and wait before sending again) to force propper termination (and profile creation)
+- some test fixes

 **Version 0.5.6 (Sep 26, 2023)**
 - `ConcatDataset`:
   - add `datasets` property to get the list of currently active datasets